Sign Up for Updates

 A high intensity muscular workout will tone and build muscles faster than normal swimming alone.
 The added bonus of using gloves is that, as you become efficient using them, you will swim more laps in less time.

 Swimming is great for getting in shape and losing weight.
 As you lose fat your swimming sessions may seem to be more intense, and that’s because fat helps your body float!
 So, as you reduce fat and build muscle, your body will have to work harder to keep you afloat.

 The benefits associated with swimming far outweigh any negatives:

-My point is that you should make NO excuses.
+My point is that you should make no excuses.
 Just jump in and get fit.
-Regular swimming will help you say goodbye to back fat and hello to super toned dress-worthy or batman-esque back muscles.
+Regular swimming will help you say goodbye to back fat and hello to super-toned, dress-worthy or Batman-like back muscles.